By Rick Steves

 Julius is history, the prisoners bow their heads, and Michelangelo's chisel is lost.
 Only David stands high, saying in marble eloquence, that life on earth — no matter how grand — is just an overrated speed bump.
 Michelangelo intended to show the soul imprisoned in the body.
 While the Prisoners' legs and heads disappear into the rock, their chests heave and their bellies shine.

-Looking for help, I tell the woman next to me, "Each belly is finished, as if it was Michelangelo's target...the handhold of the soul."
+Looking for help, I tell the woman next to me, "Each belly is finished, as if it were Michelangelo's target...the handhold of the soul."

 Without missing a beat, she replies, "That's the epigastric area.
 When you die, this stays warmest longest.
 It's where your soul exits your body."
 Carla, a nurse from Idaho, lowers her point-and-shoot to continue, "And the antecubital space is perfectly correct."